Josh Jacobs Player Prop Bets for NFL Week 14 | Las Vegas vs. Kansas City 12/12/2021

 Matchup vs. Kansas City

-- Over his five career matchups against them, Jacobs has averaged 70.2 rushing yards against the Chiefs, 9.7 more than his over/under in Sunday's game.
+- Jacobs averaged 70.2 rushing yards per game over his five career matchups against the Chiefs, 9.7 more yards than his over/under in Sunday's game.

-- In two of five games against the Chiefs Jacobs has rushed for a touchdown, and had multiple TDs in one of those two games.
+- In two of five games against the Chiefs Jacobs has run for a touchdown, and had multiple TDs in one of those two games.

 - The Chiefs have the NFL's 20th-ranked defense against the run, giving up 115.2 yards per game.